 Shower drains can easily become clogged over time.
 Between the hair, soap, and products we use, it’s easy for gunk and debris to build up and clog the drain.
 If you notice that the water in your shower is not properly draining, then you should immediately try to remove the clog.
 If you leave a clog for too long, it can cause even more damage to your drain and end up costing you, both time and money.
-Below we’ve detailed how to use a plunger to unclog a shower drain.
+Below we’ve detailed how to plunge your shower drain step by step.

 See also: How do I unclog my bathroom drain?